mr-bala-kavi/Zero-Day-Attack-Prediction-using-AI/README.md

 * Extract and preprocess structured CVE data from NVD JSON feeds
 * Train a machine learning model to classify vulnerabilities
-* Predict if a CVE is critical/high using only the textual description
+* Predict if a CVE is critical/high using both textual and structured features
 * Save and reuse trained models for future batch predictions

 ---